Updated: Jul 28

 There are three big strategies that can help you keep your fridge tidy, which are meal planning, frequency of shopping and unpacking your groceries.

 Meal Planning 101 - For me and my busy family, meal planning is essential for us to run an efficient kitchen.
 I’m a big fan of weekly meal planning and food shopping.
 A week is a long enough time frame to give your family a good roadmap to follow, but doesn’t require you to think of what you want to eat four Friday’s from today, which bulk shopping can require.
-If you're looking for a tool to help you plan the week, check out the Neat Little Nest weekly planner here.
+I use the Neat Little Nest weekly planner to plan my meals each week.

 Consider Your Grocery Shopping Frequency - Consider what type of shopping is best for your family (weekly, monthly, etc.) as that indulgent trip to Costco can be more wasteful than you think.
 If you are buying in bulk and not eating it, you are really not getting the deal you think you are.
 For us, grocery shop weekly works best.